Kishibe3/non-tracking-google-dictionary/README.md

 This is a web extension created for Chromium based browsers.

 # How to use
+Double click or select a word, then a bubble with translate result will show up.
+You can also click the extension icon to show popup page with a search bar.
+You can look up a word in the search bar.

+# How to install
 First download the project zip file.
 ![download zip file](https://i.imgur.com/h9kXP3g.png)